TrackerJack/TrackerJack/docs/source/quick_start.rst

 Export with TrackerJack
 ------------------------------------------

-Under the Create tab you have two options - Auto Export and Manual Export.
+Under the **Create** tab you have two options - Auto Export and Manual Export.

-Auto Export is the default and easiest way to export your project data from After Effects to a JSON file that the Blender TrackerJack add-on will import.
+**Auto Export** is the default and easiest way to export your project data from After Effects to a JSON file that the Blender TrackerJack add-on will import.

-Manual Export exists as a backup in case of the unlikely instance where Auto Export fails.
+**Manual Export** is as a backup in case of the unlikely case that Auto Export fails.

 Auto Export
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^